 Basics of Designing – Wireless Fire Alarm System

 There are wireless fire alarm systems in which the detectors can be placed upto 30 meters apart.
-Even though they are wireless, they can be connected with an existing fire alarm system with ease.
-This system is designed in such a way that it can be added to an existing network very easily.
+Even though they are wireless, they can be connected with an existing fire alarm system with ease as these systems are designed in such a way that it can be added to an existing network very easily.
+Therefore they can be used to expand an existing fire alarm system to cover a larger area.

 Reference of Standards to be Followed